ltaoming/ArbitrageGainer/README.md

   - Expected: Total historical P&L matches the sum of relevant trades.

 These unit tests ensure robust, reliable functionality for P&L calculation and threshold management.
-## Technical Debt
-### Order Emission
-Currently, the trading algorithm only detects the arbitrage opportunity and print it in the log.
-In next milestone we need to persist the orders emitted in the database.
-### Test for Order Management
-Currently, there is no test for Order Management
-### Notification through Email
-Need to implement notifications by email in next milestone

 ## Source Code Structure